-Some kinds of chemo can damage the cells that line your digestive tract.
+Some kinds of chemotherapy (chemo) can damage the cells that line your digestive tract.
 This damage can cause loose, watery bowel movements known as diarrhea.
-Diarrhea is a common side effect of many types of chemotherapy.
+Diarrhea is a common side effect of many types of chemo.
 Tell your doctor and care team if you have diarrhea for an extended length of time.

 Consequences of Diarrhea